-When our kids were little, one of the biggest expenses we had from week-to-week was diapers.
+If you’re a parent of a little one, you know that diapers are something you just can’t get around purchasing.
+When our kids were little, one of the most significant expenses we had from week to week was diapers.
 It was quite shocking how much it cost us!

 THE HIGH PRICE OF DIAPERS

-Let’s just say that you have one child, do you know how many diapers you will change (on average)?
-I found this chart which shows some averages (but I think it may be a bit understated):
+Let’s just say that you have one child – do you know how many diapers you will change (on average)?
+I found this chart, which shows some averages (but I think it may be a bit understated):

 Other helpful posts: